-Given these results, we feel we can compute our system for one microsecond of simulation time using 10000 iterations at $$ cores, within $$ SUs.
+Given these results, we feel we can compute 10000 iterations on cores, within SUs.

 2 Numerical Libraries on Ranger

 2.1 Discussion: Find a Relevant Math Library

 Pick from the list below a library that you don't already know.
 See if you can find something interesting about it from its documentation.
 Compare with your neighbor, and we'll share that with the group.
 Typical questions are